Skip to Content

 Policy Statement

 The internet enables OPL customers to connect to ideas and information from around the world while offering access to many valuable local, national and international resources.
-OPL provides internet access (wired and wireless) in all branches through library-supplied public access desktop computers, tablets, and digital devices.
+OPL provides internet access (wired and wireless) in all branches through library-supplied public access desktop computers, laptops, tablets, and digital devices.
 In conjunction with the Town of Oakville, OPL provides free access to its “Public Wireless” network following the user’s acceptance of the Town of Oakville’s Public Access Terms and Conditions.
 By agreeing with these terms, OPL is able to provide secure and equitable access to this technological resources.

-OPL offers an array of filtered access but assumes no responsibility for the effectiveness of any installed commercial filter nor any liability in the event the filter is not 100% effective.
+OPL offers an array of filtered access but assumes no responsibility for the accuracy and effectiveness of any installed commercial filter nor any liability in the event the filter is not 100% effective.
 Filtering on selected computers is intended to block sexually explicit, or hate, material.
 Public awareness and parental guidance remain key to making the best possible use of internet resources.
 Parents/adults are responsible for any child in their care and their use of digital devices and services, including the use of the Creation Zone equipment, the internet, and wireless access through personal or library-provided devices.
 Parents/adults are responsible for any damage or loss that may result from a child’s use of technological resources, including access privileges to materials or online content they deem appropriate.
 OPL cannot and does not act in place of, or absence of, a parent or legal guardian and is not responsible for enforcing restrictions which a parent or guardian may place upon a minor's use of this technology.
 On its website, www.opl.ca, OPL includes links to websites that provide guidance on internet safety.

 Users must not install, modify, delete or download software onto library computers or alter or misuse the hardware in any way.
 The library will not be held liable for the security of users' equipment or software, privacy of online transactions, service interruptions, or for any direct or indirect claims for damages arising from access to internet services.
 The library cannot guarantee access to any or all software, programs or resources.
 Digital devices, services, and work tables are located in public areas and are shared by library customers of all ages, backgrounds, and sensibilities.
-Users are asked to consider other library customers when accessing or using public or personal resources within the library, and to refrain from displaying or creating content that may offend others.
+Users are asked to consider other library customers when accessing or using public or personal resources within the library, and to refrain from displaying or creating content that may be considered offensive to others.
 By using the library's services, the customer agrees to abide by existing policies, guidelines, terms and conditions.

 Staff will respond to complaints or observed incidents of misuse by any customer.
 The library will invoke consequences for failure to observe and comply with the Internet Access and Acceptable Use Policy.
 Complaints about illegal content will be passed on to the police.